How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Abstract

 \section{Abstract}

-A $2$-cap in the affine geometry $AG(n,q)$ is a subset of 4 points in general position.
-In this paper we classify all $2$-caps in $AG(n,2)$, up to affine equivalence, for $n \leq 6$.
-We also provide structural results for general $n$.
-Since the EvenQuads card deck is a model for $AG(6,2)$, as a consequence we determine the probability that an arbitrary $k$-card layout contains a quad.
+We define a \emph{cap} in the affine geometry $AG(n,2)$ to be a subset in which any collection of 4 points is in general position.
+In this paper we classify, up to affine equivalence, all caps in $AG(n,2)$ of size $k \leq 9$.
+As a result, we obtain a complete characterization of caps in dimension $n \leq 6$, in particular complete and maximal caps.
+Since the \textit{EvenQuads} card deck is a model for $AG(6,2)$, as a consequence we determine the probability that an arbitrary $k$-card layout contains a quad.